MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-built-in-policy-model-deployment.md

 1. Optionally, select the **Non-compliance messages** tab at the top of the page and set a custom message for noncompliance.
 1. Select **Review + create** tab and verify that the policy assignment is correct.
 When ready, select **Create** to assign the policy.
 1. Notify your developers that the policy is in place.
-For models that aren't allowed, the **deploy** option is disabled in the Azure Machine Learning studio.
+They will receive an error message if they try to deploy a model that is not in the list of allowed models.

 ## Monitor compliance